sumotoy/TFT_ILI9163C/README.md

 	Tested with:
 	Teensy 3.0 	-> really fast
 	Teensy 3.1 	-> really fast
-	Teensy LC  	-> still not 100% optimized but fast
+	Teensy LC  	-> fast
-	UNO and similar -> still not 100% optimized but fast DUE 		-> still not 100% optimized but fast
+	UNO and similar -> fast
+	DUE 		-> can be better but fast
 	ESP8266		-> it works!

 ==========================